 1. Try Out Blogging in a Low-Key Way (on a Budget)

-Are you thinking about blogging as a potential side hustle or career path—but you’re not sure how much you’d enjoy it, or you’re feeling daunted by the technical side of things?
+Are you thinking about blogging as a potential side hustle or career path—but you’re not sure how much you’d enjoy it, or are you feeling daunted by the technical side?
 Or maybe the costs of blogging seem out of reach at the moment?

-Running a personal blog is a great way to dip your toes into the world of blogging, without necessarily committing a huge amount of time, effort, and money.
+Running a personal blog is a great way to learn about blogging without committing a lot of time, effort, and money.

 2. Stay in Touch with Family and Friends

 Is your favorite social networking site having a meltdown?
 Or perhaps you have family members who don’t “do” social media.
-Writing on a personal blog can be a great way to keep family and friends up to date with what you’re doing.
+Writing on a personal blog can be a great way to keep family and friends up to date with your work.

 3. Build a Personal Brand (and Find Your Writing Voice)

 If building a personal brand is your main reason for starting a personal blog, you may want to think a little strategically.
 How can you capitalize on your blog’s readership?
-Perhaps you’re hoping to write and promote a book, become a keynote speaker, or create a popular podcast.
+Perhaps you hope to write and promote a book, become a keynote speaker, or create a popular podcast.

 How to Start a Personal Blog in 5 Easy Steps

-I’m going to take you through the whole process of starting your personal blog.
-We’re going to focus on using WordPress, which will give you the biggest range of options for your blog as it grows, but I’ll also offer some suggestions on other blogging software along the way, in case you want to opt for something that’s completely free to get started with.
+I will guide you through the process of starting your personal blog.
+We’ll focus on using WordPress, which will give you the most extensive range of options for your blog as it grows, but I’ll also offer some suggestions on other blogging software along the way in case you want to opt for something completely free to get started with.

-Before we get into the details of blogging software and getting your personal blog online, though, let’s look at what your blog will cover and what you’re going to call it.
+Before we discuss blogging software and getting your personal blog online, though, let’s consider what your blog will cover and what you’ll call it.

 Step 1.
 What Should Your Personal Blog Cover?

 With personal blogging, you’ve got a lot of freedom here.
-You don’t need to pick a particular topic like “travel” or “food” or “parenting” … because your topic is you!
+You don’t need to pick a particular topic like “travel,” “food,” or “parenting” … because your topic is you!

-Even so, it’s worth thinking about what types of things you’ll cover on your blog.
+Even so, it’s worth considering what things you’ll cover on your blog.
 This can help give you a focus when deciding what to write about on any given day.
 For instance, you might want to cover things like:

-Just as importantly, you’ll want to consider what you won’t cover on your blog.
+As importantly, you’ll want to consider what you won’t cover on your blog.
 Maybe you won’t mention your dating life, or you won’t talk about health issues.
-Or you might decide that you will only talk about your kids in passing, rather than recounting funny anecdotes about them.
+Or you might decide to only talk about your kids in passing rather than recounting funny anecdotes about them.

 Step 2.
 Naming Your Personal Blog